L1fescape/ableton-open-last-set/README.md

-# Launch Ableton with your most recent set loaded
+# Autoload the most recent Ableton set

-Parses Ableton's `Preferences.cfg` file to get the list of most recent sets (the same list you see in the `File -> Open Recent Set` dropdown).
+Creates a way to launch Ableton with your most recent set automatically loaded.
+This is done by parsing Ableton's `Preferences.cfg` file to get the list of most recent sets (the same list you see in the `File -> Open Recent Set` dropdown).
 Then calls `open` on that file.

 **Disclaimer**: This is functional but still very much a work in progress